CodeSteak/Nuummite/README.md

 Keys and Values are always Strings.
 It just comes with the most basic operations.

-NOTE: Nuummite is stil WIP.
+NOTE: Nuummite is still WIP.

 ## Installation